Depression is common but it can also be confusing.

 Keep Learning & Stay Connected

-Please explore the Movement Matters Library of Resources, check back for new postings, and sign up for our newsletter.
+Please explore the Movement Matters Resources, and sign up for our newsletter.

-The content of this blog is not intended to replace therapy, and does not constitute mental health or professional advice.
+The content of this post is not intended to replace therapy, and does not constitute mental health or professional advice.
 Reflections and opinions shared should not be construed as specific psychotherapy advice.